toonketels/grunt-presentation/presentation/grunt-presentation.md

 This is known as a _alias task_ as it will just run a set of other tasks in sequence.
 Those tasks are specified as an array in taskslist.

-If we really want to go crazy, we can specify _function tasks_ which will... execute a function.

-    grunt.registerTask('name', 'description', function);

 We'll dive a bit deeper into the API a bit further but that's all there is to know to set up Grunt.